Miles for Elephants

 Where does the trip start and end?

 The trip starts and ends in Nairobi.
-Our meeting place will be announced well in advance of the trip.

 How do I get to Nairobi?